We’re excited to share some big news: SquarePages.co is now OpenChapter.io! Read more in the latest blog post here.

 Read Now

-"The Blood of the Vampire" by Florence Marryat is a novel written in the late 19th century.
-The story centers around Harriet Brandt, a young woman newly liberated from ten years in a convent, as she navigates her newfound freedom and the complex social environment of a Belgian seaside town.
-The book explores themes of identity, desire, and the societal constraints imposed on women during this period.
-At the start of the novel, we are introduced to Harriet, who is dining with other guests at the Hôtel Lion d'Or.
-Her striking appearance and voracious appetite attract the attention of other diners, including the coarse Baroness Gobelli, who is determined to befriend Harriet, possibly out of jealousy of the latter's charm and youth.
-The opening chapters lay the groundwork for Harriet's interactions with Mrs. Pullen and Miss Leyton, who view her with a mix of curiosity and disdain.
-As Harriet grapples with her past and yearns for connection, the dynamics among the characters foreshadow conflicts that will unfold, especially regarding her place in society and her relationships with those around her.
-(This is an automatically generated summary.)
+"The Blood of the Vampire" by Florence Marryat is a late 1800s novel about a young woman, Harriet Brandt, who after being released from a convent seeks to find her own way in a Belgian seaside town.
+The novel explores themes of identity, desire, and the societal limitations faced by women.
+Readers are introduced to a young Harriet, who is dining with other guests at the Hôtel Lion d'Or.
+Her beauty and large appetite draw in the attention of other guests, including the antagonistic Baroness Gobelli, who seeks to befriend Harriet.
+Harriet's relationships with Mrs. Pullen and Miss Leyton are rocky, as both view her with a combination of curiosity and hatred.
+As Harriet comes to terms with her past while navigating her future, the relationships among the characters hint at conflicts that will emerge, specifically regarding her place in society and her relationships with those around her.

 About the Author